dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 |11 | Code | High | technology standards change and developers start using libraries or programming languages that are out of scope | To replace the unauthorized library with an allowed one |
 |12 | Code | Low | A microservice accesses local FS and provides access to internal data | To add an abstraction level to decrease the level of dependency on internal data |

-The graphic format is used to show the software architecture in the form of
+The graphic format is utilized to visually represent the software architecture, including
-- holistic application architecture,
+- the holistic application architecture,
-- diagram of all services,
+- diagrams of all services,
-- data flows etc.
+- and data flows.

-Offline and Online UML diagramming tools are used to save extracted Software Architecture.
+Both offline and online UML diagramming tools are employed to save and document the extracted software architecture.
-Using graphic format users shall be able to tag any component, an item from inventory by any user-defined key words.
+This graphic format allows users to annotate and tag components and inventory items using user-defined keywords.

-An example of graphic output might be following
+Here's an example of a graphic output:

 <img src="./DAGBusinessContext.png" alt="TBD" />